beckitrue/home-remote-server/README.md

 * nginx - a reverse proxy for the camera webpages
 * pihole - a DNS sinkhole and ad blocker
 * cloudflared-host - tunnel to the host for SSH
+* .env file with secrets and image name for cloudflared

 ## How to Install

 I recommend you break this down into pieces if you're using Cloudflare Tunnels for the first time.
 Start with the `cloudflared-host` container that connects you to the Raspberry Pi host and see if you can SSH to it, then move on to the other components.
+You could also hard code your secrets to make things easier to test, and then go back and change the code to use 1Password.

 ---